himanshu-02/rlagents/blog.md

 ### To explain these terms:

-- There's a set of states, then a set of actions the agent gets to choose from.
+- There's a set of **states**, then a set of **actions** the agent gets to choose from.
-- There's a transition function that defines the probability of ending up in state S’ at the next time, given at the current time, the agent is in state s and took action a.
+- There's a **transition** function that defines the probability of ending up in state S’ at the next time, given at the current time, the agent is in state s and took action a.
-- There's a reward function that assigns reward for that transition when you were in a state s, took action a, landed in state s prime.
+- There's a **reward** function that assigns reward for that transition when you were in a state s, took action a, landed in state s prime.
-- There is a start state, and a discount factor γ that essentially captures that things that are further in the future, we might care less about.
+- There is a **start** state, and a **discount** factor γ that essentially captures that things that are further in the future, we might care less about.
 - For eg, we care more about getting a reward today than getting a reward, let's say a year from now and so the discounting says we should discount future rewards.
-- Horizon H is basically Number of Timesteps
+- **Horizon** H is basically Number of Timesteps

 ### The end goal

 ![goal](Assets/GOAL_MDP.jpeg)

 - Basically this scary math equation means that the goal is to maximize the expected discounted sum of rewards accumulated over time.
-- This can be achieved by finding a policy that suits our purpose.
+- This can be achieved by finding a **policy** that suits our purpose.
 - The easiest way to explain policy is that it is the agent’s strategy or A policy defines the learning agent's way of behaving at a given time.
-- In general, the goal of any RL algorithm is to learn an optimal policy that achieves a specific goal.
+- In general, the goal of any RL algorithm is to learn an **optimal** policy that achieves a specific goal.
 - There are two ways to solve an MDP in case of Exact Solution Methods. **Value iteration** and **Policy iteration**
 - These methods can be used to solve a variety of problems, like the Multi Armed Bandit Problem, which is a dilemma of Exploration/Exploitation.